threefoldfoundation/books/content/web4/security/browser_firewall.md

 ![alt_text](img/twin_functions.png )

-As an option, the web cessions can be recorded for auditing or anti-hacking/fraud detection, also in a secure location.
+As an option, the web sessions can be recorded for auditing or anti-hacking/fraud detection, also in a secure location.

 The twin can communicate with other twins, in a close ultra secure context, giving no chance to hackers to interfere.
 The data is stored on a Quantum Safe Storage system (see further).